fablabromagna-org/itlab_ble_midi_board/hardware/README.md

 In the prototipal stage we will use board and solutions available as kit or consumer product.

-May be in the future we'll create a custom PCB with KiCad, a custom enclosure with FreeCAD and 3d printer and a fancy decal with Inkscape.
+May be in the future we'll create a custom PCB with KiCad, a custom box with FreeCAD and 3d printer and a fancy decal with Inkscape.

 ## Footswitches and case